varunnayal-org/database-migration-action/docs/cases.md

 - Issue: [#2375](https://github.com/ariga/atlas/issues/2375)
 - PR : [PR#2376](https://github.com/ariga/atlas/pull/2376)

-Should be fixed with next version of atlas, probably v0.16.0.
+This will be fixed in next version of atlas i.e. v0.16.0

 ## Database is not clean